This page was updated on August 14, 2020.

 - Call ahead before visiting the clinic.
 Our staff will help determine the best course of action and instruct you on how to proceed.

-*Note: Not all cases of COVID-19 show all three symptoms, or any symptoms.
-If you have any one symptom by itself or any combination of the three symptoms, please take the appropriate precautions listed here.
+*Note: Not all cases of COVID-19 show all known symptoms, or any symptoms.
+If you have any one symptom by itself or any combination of symptoms, please take the appropriate precautions listed here.

 COVID-19 Testing at NHS

 We have designated Central Clinic as our COVID-19 testing site in order to limit the number of symptomatic patients at our other clinics.
-If you have cough, fever, and/or shortness of breath, please call our main line BEFORE COMING TO THE CLINIC and speak with a nurse.
-If necessary, a nurse will redirect you to Central Clinic for testing.
+If you have cough, fever, and/or shortness of breath, please call our main line BEFORE COMING TO THE CLINIC and speak with a member of our staff.
+If necessary, you will be redirected to Central Clinic for testing.
 Please follow all instructions given to you by Neighborhood HealthSource staff to help minimize the exposure of other patients, staff, and community members.

 If you are not a current Neighborhood HealthSoure patient, but have a known COVID-19 exposure, you can make an appointment to be tested at Central Clinic.
 Testing is available if you you’ve been exposed whether or not you have symptoms.
 You will have to register as a patient and schedule an initial telehealth screening with a provider prior to scheduling your test.
 Fees associated with COVID-19 testing, including for the initial telehealth visit, will be waived.